Aberdeen physician associates set to graduate amid growing interest

 Prof Steve Heys, the director of the course, told BBC Scotland: "They are not doctors on the cheap.
 It's an expansion."

 He explained: "More and more people are requiring care for a variety of illnesses, many of which are now treatable but which require care for many years or for the whole of the patients' lives.

-"The new physician assistants will make a major contribution to healthcare provision and will also enhance the quality of care provided."'Extra time'
+"The new physician assistants will make a major contribution to healthcare provision and will also enhance the quality of care provided."

 Patient Jenna Lumsden said of her experience with physician associate Natasha O'Hagan: "It was nice seeing a friendly face - someone giving you the facts."